isomerpages/govtech-stp/_atp-new-zealand/00c-atp-faq.md

 - Contact number; and
 - Email address

-#### 33. What documents must I bring along for my appointment?
+#### 35. What documents must I bring along for my appointment?

 Please bring along the following documents for your appointment:
-- Passport;
-- Electronic or physical copy of ATP approval letter; and
+- Passport; and
 - Electronic or physical copy of departure flight ticket

-#### 34. When can I expect to get the results of my pre-departure COVID-19 PCR test taken in Singapore?
+#### 36. When can I expect to get the results of my pre-departure COVID-19 PCR test taken in Singapore?

-You will receive your COVID-19 PCR test results and certificate no later than 3 hours before your flight departure time, if the test was taken at the clinic or testing centre no later than 38-40 hours before your departure flight.
+You will receive your COVID-19 PCR test results and certificate no later than 3 hours before your flight departure time, if the test was taken at the clinic or testing centre no later than 38 hours before your departure flight.
 Please let the clinic or testing centre know if you need to receive the test result certificate by a certain date and time.

 The clinic or testing centre will send the test result certificate to your email address.
 Please ensure that you have an electronic or physical copy of your test result certificate before heading to the airport for your departure flight.

 ### **Others**

-#### 35. What must visitors present to airline staff during check-in at the departure airport for Singapore?
+#### 37. What must visitors present to airline staff during check-in at the departure airport for Singapore?

 When checking in at the departure airport, visitors must present the following to the airline staff:
 - a valid ATP approval letter (electronic or physical copy) for the intended week of entry into Singapore;